boostchicken/lol/README.md

  # boostchicken - lol
-A clone of Meta's bunnylol service written in go, configuration is via a YAML file
+A clone of Meta's bunnylol service written in go.

 ## Features
 1. A UI and accompnaying REST endpoints to add or delete commands on the fly
 2. Chrome Extension for querying your commands
 3. History (last 250 queries and their result)
+4. Config auto generation, only ned tyo change if you want to run on a different port than 8080

 ## Roadmap
+1. Move away from CRA (probably to Next.js or Remix)
-1. Passkey Auth
+2. Passkey Auth
-2. SaaS Platform, no need for user to run self-hosted.
+3. Kube support, Multi Tenancy via k8s
+4. Helm chart
-3. Swagger API / Spec for client generation
+5. Swagger API / Spec for client generation

 ### Usage
 1. Deploy the docker container and expose the port you configured